nathantspencer/webknossos_toolkit/README.md

 # nml_toolkit
 You might know `.nml` files from your favorite online skeletonizing application: WebKnossos.
 On the other hand, you might not know what to do with them.
 Look no further!
 This toolkit contains several tools to manipulate and make use of `.nml` files from WebKnossos.
 ***
+### nml_merger
+The python script `nml_merger.py` takes multiple `.nml` files and merges them into one master file containing the skeleton data of all of its components.
+The resulting `.nml` can be uploaded to WebKnossos and viewed as one skeleton.
+The script takes as arguments first the directory containing the files to be merged, and then the full path to the output file.

+**EX:** `$ python nml_merger.py 'path\to\nml\directory' 'path\to\output.nml'`

+Compatability with Knossos files is a known limitation of this script.
+As it stands, it is only capable of merging files from WebKnossos.
+The file format of Knossos files is slightly different and is not yet accounted for.
+Knossos files will be skipped and display a warning message, but will not terminate the merging process.
+***
+### nml_splitter
+The python script `nml_splitter.py` takes one or more `.nml` files as arguments and splits them into multiple skeletons.
+Each `<thing>` in the file will become its own `.nml`, with branchpoints and comments preserved.
+Output files will retain their original file name with a numbering appended, e.g. `output.nml` will become `output1.nml`, `output2.nml`, etc. A usage example is shown below.

+**EX:** `$ python nml_splitter.py 'path\to\master.nml' 'path\to\another.nml'`

+***
 ### nml2swc
 The python script `nml2swc.py` can be used to convert all `.nml` files in a directory into `.swc` files with a given radius.
 The script takes two arguments: the full path to the directory containing your `.nml`s, and the integer radius you'd like to assign to each node of the resulting `.swc`s.
 A directory named `/SWCs` is added to the directory from which the script is called and is populated as the skeletons are converted.